 Since RILM was founded in 1966, the editors-in-chief have written summaries of each year’s activities (with a few exceptions).
 Versions of these have been published in Fontes Artis Musicae, the journal of the International Association of Music Libraries, Archives, and Documentation Centres.
 The annual reports are available below (where necessary, with the permission of Fontes) and provide a concise overview of the developments at RILM over the decades, during which it evolved from an organization that published printed bibliographies of music research with abstracts and indexing to one that produces digital indexes and full-text resources and tools for the 21st-century scholarly community.

 In February RILM Music Encyclopedias is released on RILM’s platform, Egret.

 In August the Index to Printed Music (IPM) is relaunched on EBSCOhost.

 In the fall MGG Online becomes available for personal subscription.
-Upon its launch in November 2016, it is offered exclusively to institutions.
+Upon its launch in November 2016, it was offered exclusively to institutions.

-On 1 July 2018, RILM assumes ownership of the Index to Printed Music (IPM).
+On 1 July 2018, RILM’s ownership of the Index to Printed Music (IPM) begins.

 In March the 1,000,000th record is indexed in RILM Abstracts of Music Literature.